clark800/dropbox-restore/README.md

 Donations
 ---------
-If you would like to make a donation, you can use the Paypal button on my website: http://dfcd.net/about.html
+If you would like to make a donation, you can use the PayPal button on my website: http://dfcd.net/about.html